BBazard/old-stuff/README.md

 # old-stuff
-Old video-games I coded 4 years ago.
+Old video-games I coded back in 2011.
 All three are playable (or were at the time anyway).

 Tetris : C and SDL (complete without score)